-- School-Channel Loans: These Loans offers borrowers Lower Interest rates but generally takes longer to process.
-These Loans are certified by the Schools which meas the School signs off on the borrowing amount, and the Funds are disbursed Directly to the School.
+- School-Channel Loans: These Loans offer borrowers Lower Interest rates but generally take longer to process.
+These Loans are certified by the Schools which means the School signs off on the borrowing amount, and the Funds are disbursed directly to the School.
 The Certification means only that the School Confirms the Loan Funds will be used for Educational Expenses only and agrees to hold them and disburse them as needed.
 Certification does not mean that the school approves of, recommends, or has even examined the terms (conditions) of the Loan.

 5. Health Professions Student Loans (Medical Education Loans)-

-Medical Education Loans are the specialized Student Loans Exist for the Students who are Studying in the specific areas of the Medicine such as Nursing, Sports Medicine or Veterinary Medicine.
+Medical Education Loans are specialized Student Loans that Exist for Students who are Studying in specific areas of Medicine such as Nursing, Sports Medicine, or Veterinary Medicine.
 Each Loan has its own Requirements for Accepted Areas of Study and Financial Needs.

-Despite your Financial Standing or Field of Study, you can find an Education Loan that suits on your Needs.
+Despite your Financial Standing or Field of Study, you can find an Education Loan that suits your Needs.
 It can help you and your family to fund your Higher Education and reduce the Financial burden of School or College.

 Education Loan Breakdown-

-Checkout the below Table for a breakdown of each Type of Student Loans and Its Current Interest Rate.
+Check out the below Table for a breakdown of each Type of Student Loan and Its Current Interest Rate.